gapotchenko/react-element-replace/README.md

 ## What is this for

-This library is a generic ste of utility functions that can be used for any situation where you want to recurse through a React element tree and do something.
+This library is a generic suite of utility functions that can be used for any situation where you want to recurse through a React element tree and do something.